Fraternization with Students Policy

 As an educational institution Rhodes College is committed to maintaining an environment, in which its faculty members, students, administrators, and staff members are safe, can be trusted and count on others to be trustworthy, and receive and extend to others respect as human persons.
 Indeed, mutual respect among faculty members, students and administrators is an essential ingredient in the educational process and the greatest care must be taken that it not in any way be eroded.

-Printed from: https://handbook.rhodes.edu/employee-handbook/employment-policies/fraternization-policy
+Printed from: https://handbook.rhodes.edu/college-handbook-employee-policies/employment-policies/fraternization-students-policy